On Bellman's Optimality Principle for zs-POSGs: Solving POSGs as Occupancy MGs

-Note that any partial strategy $\vbeta_{0:\depth}$ is in one-to-one correspondence with an occupancy state $\occ_\depth$.
-So, the controlled process induced in occupancy space, where actions are decision rule profiles, is both deterministic and Markovian (see formal details about the dynamics below): applying $\vbeta_\depth$ in $\occ_{\depth}$ (\ie, appending it to $\vbeta_{0:\depth}$) leads to a unique $\occ_{\depth+1}$.
+To solve a zs-POSG, we take the viewpoint of a central planner that searches {\em offline} for the best behavioral strategy profile before providing it to the players.
+This contrasts with Dec-POMDPs where deterministic strategy profiles suffice, and means exploring a (bounded) continuous space rather than a (finite) discrete one as for Dec-POMDPs.
+Such a planner grows a partial strategy $\vbeta_{0:\depth-1}$ by appending a decision rule profile $\vbeta_{\depth}$.
+The controlled process induced in occupancy space, where actions are decision rule profiles, is both deterministic and Markovian (see formal details about the dynamics below): applying $\vbeta_\depth$ in $\occ_{\depth}$ (\ie, appending it to $\vbeta_{0:\depth}$) leads to a unique $\occ_{\depth+1}$.
 Also, the expected reward at time $\depth$ is linear in occupancy space (more precisely in the corresponding distribution over states).
 All this allows reasoning not on partial behavioral strategy profiles, but on occupancy states.
-The central planner will thus (i) infer occupancy states seen as ``beliefs'' over the possible situations (``situation'' here meaning the current state $s$ and the players' joint action-observation history $\vth_\depth$) which may have been reached, although without knowing what actually happened, and (ii) map each occupancy state to a decision rule profile telling the players how to act depending on their actual action-observation histories.\footnote{In contrast, in a POMDP, the belief state depends on the agent's action-observation history, and is mapped to a single action.} Each zs-POSG is thus turned into an equivalent game, called a {\em zero-sum occupancy Markov game} (zs-OMG)\footnote{We use (i) ``Markov game'' instead of ``stochastic game'' because the dynamics are not stochastic, and (ii) ``partially observable stochastic game'' to stick with the literature.} formally defined by the tuple $\langle \Occ, \cB, \nxt, r, H, \gamma, b_0 \rangle$, where: \ifdefined\extended \begin{itemize} \item \fi $\Occ$ is the set of occupancy states induced by the zs-POSG; \ifdefined\extended \item \fi $\cB$ is the set of decision rule profiles of the zs-POSG; \ifdefined\extended \item \fi $\nxt$ is a deterministic transition function that maps each pair $(\occ_\depth,\vbeta_\depth)$ to the (only) possible next occupancy state $\occ_{\depth+1}$; formally (see Lemma~\extref{lem:nextOcc} in App.~\extref{app:fromTo}), $\forall s', \theta^1_{\depth}, a^1, z^1, \theta^2_{\depth}, a^2, z^2$,
+The central planner will thus (i) infer occupancy states seen as ``beliefs'' over the possible situations (``situation'' here meaning the current state $s$ and the players' joint action-observation history $\vth_\depth$) which may have been reached, although without knowing what actually happened, and (ii) map each occupancy state to a decision rule profile telling the players how to act depending on their actual action-observation histories.\footnote{In contrast, in a POMDP, the belief state depends on the agent's action-observation history, and is mapped to a single action.} Each zs-POSG is thus turned into an equivalent game, called a {\em zero-sum occupancy Markov game} (zs-OMG)\footnote{We use (i) ``Markov game'' instead of ``stochastic game'' because the dynamics are not stochastic, and (ii) ``partially observable stochastic game'' to stick with the literature.} formally defined by the tuple $\langle \Occ, \cB, \nxt, r, H, \gamma, b_0 \rangle$, where: \begin{itemize} \item $\Occ$ is the set of occupancy states induced by the zs-POSG; \item $\cB$ is the set of decision rule profiles of the zs-POSG; \item $\nxt$ is a deterministic transition function that maps each pair $(\occ_\depth,\vbeta_\depth)$ to the (only) possible next occupancy state $\occ_{\depth+1}$; formally (see Lemma~\extref{lem:nextOcc} in App.~\extref{app:fromTo}), $\forall s', \theta^1_{\depth}, a^1, z^1, \theta^2_{\depth}, a^2, z^2$,